steveloughran/kerberos_and_hadoop/README.md

 > *[The Call of Cthulhu](https://en.wikisource.org/wiki/The_Call_of_Cthulhu), HP Lovecraft, 1926.*

-This document discusses low-level issues related to Apache&trade; Hadoop&reg; and Kerberos
+This manuscript discusses low-level issues related to Apache&trade; Hadoop&reg; and Kerberos

 ## [Contents](SUMMARY.md)